Cartago was founded in 1563 by Juan Vasquez de Coronado, it was the first successful establishment in Costa Rica.

 Costa Rica Ideals.

+Red: the warmth of Costa Rican people.
+Blue: means the sky, opportunities and intellectual thinking.
 White: means happiness, wisdom, power and beauty of the sky.

 The Spanish colonizers brought the oxcarts to Costa Rica to be used on transportation and farm work, since 1840 oxcarts were used to transport coffee beans, sugar cane, corn and other goods from Costa Rica’s Central Valley over the mountains to the Pacific Coast port of Puntarenas or the Caribbean port of Limon for export.